AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

 Assignable Views
 ------------------

-* Views control the way an entity can be treated
+* A :dfn:`view` controls the way an entity can be treated

    - At different points in the program text